AndresOsp/Groceries_Products_recognition/README.md

 Hello and welcome to this projet.

-This git trains a YOLOv2 algorithm in order to localize the grocery products in the supermarket shell.
+This git trains a YOLOv2 algorithm in order to localize the grocery products in the supermarket shelf.

 ![Trainded Tiny_yolo voc model](etc/front_image.png)